chadblack/CollegeSport2018/_posts/2018-08-30-the-ticker-aug-30.md

    for the opening game against Stephen F. Austin.
 Fitzgerald's suspension is the result of a violation of team rules from March 2018.

-8. <span style="color:red">Santino Marchio, a linebacker who transferred from Texas A&M to Arizona, has [alleged recruiting violations by Assitant Coach Bradley Dale Peveto](https://collegefootballtalk.nbcsports.com/2018/08/21/former-texas-am-linebacker-alleges-recruiting-practice-violations-by-jimbo-fishers-staff/).
+8. Santino Marchio, a linebacker who transferred from Texas A&M to Arizona, has [alleged recruiting violations by Assitant Coach Bradley Dale Peveto](https://collegefootballtalk.nbcsports.com/2018/08/21/former-texas-am-linebacker-alleges-recruiting-practice-violations-by-jimbo-fishers-staff/).
-   Marchio claims that Peveto provided him cash to entertain unofficial recruits on two weekends last Spring.</span>
+   Marchio claims that Peveto provided him cash to entertain unofficial recruits on two weekends last Spring.

 6. New allegations that the former [Athletic